awsdocs/aws-lambda-developer-guide/doc_source/API_Invoke.md

 The request accepts the following binary data\.

  ** [ Payload ](#API_Invoke_RequestSyntax) **   <a name="SSS-Invoke-request-Payload"></a>
 The JSON that you want to provide to your Lambda function as input\.
+You can enter the JSON directly\.
+For example, `--payload '{ "key": "value" }'`\.
+You can also specify a file path\.
+For example, `--payload file://payload.json`\.

 ## Response Syntax<a name="API_Invoke_ResponseSyntax"></a>